19hours/sg-statutes/Acts/Securities and Futures Act.md

 (iii) any code, guideline, policy statement or practice note issued under section 321; or

-(iv) any business rules of a securities exchange, a futures exchange or designated clearing house, or the listing rules of a securities exchange;
+(iv) any business rules of a securities exchange, a futures exchange, a licensed trade repository or an approved clearing house, or the listing rules of a securities exchange;

+[Act 34 of 2012 wef 01/08/2013]

 (b) the failure by an officer of a relevant person to discharge any duty or function of his office; or